Fight illness with a healthy dose of data.

 Good health care decisions depend on good data.
 But there’s a crucial shortage of people with the right skills to make sense of statistical information.
 Step into that gap with a Biostatistics degree from Waterloo — the only one of its kind in Canada.

 In this program, you’ll take the same core courses as Statistics students, but with the addition of specialized upper-year courses designed specifically for Biostatistics students.
 In addition to math courses, you'll take courses in health studies, including health policy, health informatics, and management.
+You'll also get the chance to get paid work experience through co-op.

 Learn how to design clinical experiments, analyze health data, and interpret results.
 You’ll graduate ready to help create advances in diagnostics, medical technology, and treatments.